 The dwelling was furnished and occupied with stored items to cupboards.

-Our external inspection was carried out from ground level only and was limited accordingly.
+Our external inspection was carried out from ground level only from accessible areas and was limited accordingly.

 Sectional diagram showing elements of a typical house

 Reference may be made in this report to some or all of the above building elements of the property.